pmmp/doc.pmmp.io/source/developers/plugin-docs/events/priority.rst

         **No modification to the event's outcome should be made at this priority, including cancellation**.

-        This should be used to only for **monitoring the outcome** of an event.
+        This should be used only for **monitoring the outcome** of an event.
 ======= ===========

 .. warning::